 Jerusalem artichoke soup

-We recently ate at Jason Atherton’s Social Eating House… A few keen restaurant-goers had raved about it and it turns out they really were not exaggerating – in fact, from start to finish, we were blown away by the amazing food.
+We had a fantastic dinner last December at Jason Atherton’s Social Eating House… A few keen restaurant-goers had raved about it and it turns out they really were not exaggerating – in fact, from start to finish, we were blown away by the amazing food.
 One of the first courses was a velvety, flavour-packed Jerusalem Artichoke soup served with a plump, seared scallop & crispy pancetta – it was utterly delicious.
 When I saw Jerusalem Artichokes in my local farmers’ market, I jumped on them and made this soup at home.
 It’s such a simple recipe – the ingredients really speak for themselves, so it’s important to go for good quality all the way.

 - 50g unsalted butter